 - (a) Any Dividend, interest or other money payable in cash in respect of Securities may be paid in any manner and by any means determined by the Board, at the sole risk of the intended recipient.
-Without limiting any other means of payment which the Board may adopt, any payment may be made: - (i) by cheque sent through the post directed to: - (A) the address of the Security holder as shown in the Securities register or, in the case of joint holders, to the address shown in the Securities register as the address of the joint holder first named in that Securities register; or - (B) any other address as the Security holder or joint holders in writing directs or direct; or - (ii) by electronic funds transfer to an account with a bank or other financial institution nominated by the Security holder or joint holders in writing and acceptable to the company. - (b) Without limiting rule 71(d), if the Board decides to make a payment by electronic funds transfer under rule 71(a) and an account is not nominated by the shareholder or joint holders in accordance with the requirements of rule 71(a), the company may hold the amount payable in a separate account of the company until the holder or joint holders nominate an account in accordance with the requirements of rule 71(a).
+Without limiting any other means of payment which the Board may adopt, any payment may be made: - (i) by cheque sent through the post directed to: - (A) the address of the Security holder as shown in the Securities register or, in the case of joint holders, to the address shown in the Securities register as the address of the joint holder first named in that Securities register; or

+- (B) any other address as the Security holder or joint holders in writing directs or direct; or - (ii) by electronic funds transfer to an account with a bank or other financial institution nominated by the Security holder or joint holders in writing and acceptable to the company. - (b) Without limiting rule 71(e), if payment has been made in accordance with: - (i) rule 71(a)(i), any cheque that is not presented for payment within three months; or - (ii) rule 71(a)(ii) and the direct credit is unsuccessful as a result of incorrect payment details being provided by or on behalf of a Security holder, then the monies will be taken to be an unclaimed Dividend or distribution and rule 71(e) applies. be cancelled by the company.

-- (c) Payments of Dividends and other distributions by the company may be made in Australian dollars or any other currency determined by the Board in its discretion.
+- (c) Without limiting rule 71(d) 71(e), if the Board decides to make a payment by electronic funds transfer under rule 71(a) and an account is not nominated by the shareholder or joint holders in accordance with the requirements of rule 71(a), the company may hold the amount payable in a separate account of the company until the holder or joint holders nominate an account in accordance with the requirements of rule 71(a). - (d) Payments of Dividends and other distributions by the company may be made in Australian dollars or any other currency determined by the Board in its discretion.
 Payments in different currencies may be made to different Security holders as determined by the Board in its discretion.
 If a payment is made in a currency other than Australian dollars the Board may determine in its discretion the appropriate exchange rate and the time of calculation to calculate the amount payable in the relevant currency.
-The determinations of the Board are, in the absence of manifest error, final. - (d) Subject to law, all Dividends unclaimed may be invested or otherwise used by the Board for the benefit of the company until claimed or otherwise disposed of according to law.
+The determinations of the Board are, in the absence of manifest error, final. - (e) Subject to law, all Dividends or distributions that are unclaimed may be invested or otherwise used by the Board for the benefit of the company until claimed or otherwise disposed of according to law.